A copy of the Independent Auditor's Report is also available in pdf on the Department's website.

 Key audit matter

-Accuracy and completeness of administered expenses
+Accuracy and validity of administered supplier and subsidy expense payments

 How the audit addressed the matter